-Serious Pipeline Incidents are those including a fatality or injury requiring in-patient hospitalization.
-Fire First incidents are excluded.
+- (1) Hazardous materials incidents include those involving a fatality or a major injury requiring admittance to the hospital and/or loss of three days or more from work due to the extent of injury; - (2) Pipeline incidents include those involving a fatality or injury requiring in-patient hospitalization, but Fire First incidents are excluded.
 Fire First Incidents are gas distribution incidents with a cause of Other Outside Force Damage and sub-cause of Nearby Fire/Explosion as Primary Cause of Incident.